 - Check the options that best suit your addresses.

-- Fix any address fields that you’ll use which show as (not matched) by selecting the proper field using the arrow control.
+- Fix any address fields that you’ll use that show as (not matched) by selecting the proper field using the arrow control.

 - Click OK.